svalfaro/svalfaro/README.md

 # hey there :wave:
 My name is Sheila.

 As a ***Software Engineer*** specializing in Front-End development, I am passionate about creating aesthetically appealing applications that deliver valuable content to every users.
 With a strong skillset in HTML, CSS, and JavaScript, and the expertise to use the MERN stack, I convert data-driven, user-focused designs into engaging, functional web applications.
-Whether it's implementing the latest web technologies or creating a visually appealing user interface, I am dedicated to delivering top-quality results.

 I also induldge in creative writing from time to time.